-- What is the difference between the legal model and the extralegal (or attitudinal) model? - What strategies do justices employ to achieve their goals? - To what extent and why is the court's power constrained?
+- What is the difference between the legal model and the extralegal (or attitudinal) model?
+[George and Epstein] - To what extent and why is the court's power constrained?
+[Rosenberg] - What strategies do justices employ to achieve their goals?
+[Epstein and Knight, from suggested readings]